-Verbal Abuse Level Elem entary Middle 2.17 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation One (1) In-School Suspension and Alternative Resolution Short Term Out-of- School Suspension for three (3) day Short Term Out-of-School Suspension for five days 2 nd Violation Short Term Out-of- School Suspension for one (1) day Short Term Out-of- School Suspension for three (3) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
-3 rd Violation Short Term Out-of- School Suspension for two (2) days Short Term Out-of- School Suspension for Four (4) days Disciplinary Hearing months) expulsion at alternative school.)
-(Up to 9 weeks (about 2 nd referral to the
+Verbal Abuse Level Elem Elementary lle 2.17 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation One (1) In-School Suspension and Alternative Resolution Short Term Out-of- School Suspension for three (3) day Short Term Out-of-School Suspension for five (5 days 2 nd Violation Short Term Out-of- School Suspension for one (1) day Short Term Out-of- School Suspension for three (3) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
+3 rd Violation Short Term Out-of- School Suspension for two (2) days Short Term Out-of- School Suspension for Four (4) days Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)